-This Statement outlines the Territory's tax expenditures - which were provided as exemptions, concessions and incentives - in 2016-17 and compares them with those in 2015-16.
-It also reports on tax waivers granted.
+This statement outlines the Territory's tax expenditures in 2017-18 and compares them with those in 2016-17.
+It also reports on tax waivers granted and shows historical data for 2015-16.

-This Statement is based on ACT tax policies as of 2016-17, whether or not the time period or the reference to 'ACT' is specifically stated in the text.
+This statement is based on ACT tax policies as of 2017-18, whether or not the time period or the reference to 'ACT' is specifically stated in the text.
 In considering the descriptions of the tax policy settings that expenditures relate to, it should be noted that these settings may change and that this will be reflected in future years' Tax Expenditure Statements.

-This Statement does not cover:
+This statement does not cover:

-- a.
+a.
 Progressive tax scales designed to promote fairness in the tax system.
-Progressive tax scales, such as those of general rates, are outside the scope of this Statement, as this type of progressivity makes the distribution of tax fairer and more equitable.
-Such arrangements are not a subsidy for people on the lower end of the tax scale. - However, this is to be distinguished from differing tax rates being used as a price signal.
+Progressive tax scales, such as those for household general rates, are outside the scope of this statement, as this type of progressivity makes the distribution of tax fairer and more equitable.
+Such arrangements are not a subsidy for people on the lower end of the tax scale.

+However, this is to be distinguished from differing tax rates being used as a price signal.
 In such cases, the aim is to influence taxpayer behaviour as a matter of policy.
 One such example is the Vehicle Emission Reduction Scheme.
 The scheme charges a lower duty on low emission cars, while charging more on higher emission cars, thereby influencing buyer choices.
-This type of differentiation is within the scope of this Statement. - b.
+This type of differentiation is within the scope of this statement.

+- b.
 Tax exemptions that result in no real net benefit for the recipient.
 These measures are typically in place to prevent unintended consequences from broad brush legislation.
 For example, accommodation allowances paid to reimburse an employee are exempt from payroll tax.
 The intent of this exemption is to define the coverage of the tax, rather than to provide a tax concession.
-These types of provisions are outside of the scope of this Statement. - c.
-Tax arrangements that are outside the policy control of the ACT Government, such as the Commonwealth Government's exemption from all ACT taxes, are excluded. - d.
+These types of provisions are outside of the scope of this statement. - c.
+Tax arrangements that are outside the policy control of the ACT Government, such as the Commonwealth Government's exemption from all ACT taxes,1 are excluded. - d.
 The ACT Government General Government Sector's tax exemption is excluded.
-This exemption is excluded from the scope of this Statement as any tax on this sector represents an internal transfer of funds within the ACT Government.
+This exemption is excluded from the scope of this statement as any tax on this sector represents an internal transfer of funds within the ACT Government.

-However, ACT Government Business Enterprises are included within the scope of this Statement.
+However, ACT Government Business Enterprises are included within the scope of this statement.
 Any particular exemption provided to these entities would be regarded as a tax expenditure.

-Tax exemptions provided to the charitable sector to support their community programs and outreach fall within the scope of this Statement.
+Tax exemptions provided to the charitable sector to support their community programs and outreach fall within the scope of this statement.